Earthquake fault rupture hazards

 In a major earthquake the ground may rupture, with ruptures typically occurring along existing fault traces.
 Therefore, any building built above a fault trace would be likely to be badly damaged.

 The Council's District Plan includes provisions to try and avoid any new buildings being constructed above the fault trace.
 In most cases new buildings located above known fault traces will require resource consent.

-What are the risks associated with Fault Rupture Hazards?
+Risks associated with Fault Rupture Hazards

 If a earthquake fault does rupture any building located over the fault is likely to suffer significant damage, creating a risk for occupants.
 For example, GNS has estimated that a rupture of the Ohariu Fault could result in between three and five metres of right-lateral displacement, with less and more varied vertical displacement.